-Community Building Activities support community assets by offering the expertise and resources of the hospital organization.
-These activities may address the root causes of health problems or the determinants of health, such as education, homelessness, poverty, and the environment.
+Community Building Activities improve health and wellbeing by enhancing social and economic conditions.
+These activities help address the root causes of health problems or the determinants of health, such as education, homelessness, poverty, neighborhood conditions, and the environment.

 USC-VHH representatives participated in several area economic councils and chambers of commerce, addressing issues that impacted community health improvement and safety.